iLeadGroup/iLead/README.md

 * hypothesis testing results

-> The hypothesis testing results of leadership
+> The hypothesis testing results of leadership.